artfulrobot/mailchimpsync/doc/hmm.md

 contact is `known_deleted` and therefore should be removed from Mailchimp lists during the next sync.

-## How to queues work, and can I use one?

 ## Thinking through rows in the cache table.

 ```